 D.C.
 FMLA Policy and Procedure

-New York University (“University”) will provide unpaid, job-protected leave under the District of Columbia Family and Medical Leave Act (“D.C.
-FMLA”) and applicable regulations to eligible employees working in the District of Columbia in accordance with the terms of this policy.
-As set forth below, this policy lays out the parameters for D.C.
-FMLA leave eligibility and entitlement, the process for requesting such leave, and other procedures governing the use of such leave.
+In accordance with the terms and conditions of this Policy, New York University (“University”) will provide unpaid, job-protected leave under the District of Columbia Family and Medical Leave Act (“D.C.
+FMLA”) and applicable regulations to eligible employees working in the District of Columbia.
+As detailed below, this Policy sets forth the eligibility requirements for D.C.
+FMLA leave, the conditions for using leave, the process for requesting leave, and other related provisions.

 Subject to the conditions listed in items (a)-(c) below, employees are eligible for D.C.
 FMLA leave if (1) they work within D.C., (2) they have been employed by the University for 1 year without a break in service (except for regular holiday, sick, or personal leave granted by the University), and (3) have worked at least 1,000 hours during the 12 month period immediately preceding the request for leave (hereinafter, “eligible employee”).